(Last updated 3/1/2016; last reviewed 3/1/2016)

 Information that you share with your health care provider will make it easier to select an HIV regimen that suits your needs.
 The information will also help you and your health care provider plan ahead for any issues that may make adherence difficult.

-Tell your health care provider about other medicines you take, including vitamins, herbal supplements, and other medicines you buy without a prescription.
+Tell your health care provider about other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Other medicines you take may interact with the HIV medicines in your HIV regimen.
-A drug interaction can cause a medicine to be less effective or stronger than desired.
-Drug interactions can also cause side effects.
+A drug interaction can reduce or increase the effect of a medicine or cause side effects.

-Tell your health care provider about any personal issues that can make adherence difficult, such as depression or alcohol or drug use that interferes with the activities of daily life.
-If needed, your health care provider can recommend resources to help you address these issues before you start treatment.
+Tell your health care provider about any issues that can make adherence difficult.
+Issues such as lack of health insurance or alcohol or drug use can make it hard to follow an HIV regimen.
+If needed, your health care provider can recommend resources to help you address any issues before you start treatment.

 Describe your schedule at home and at work to your health care provider.
 Working together, you can arrange your HIV medication schedule to match your day-to-day routine.